Glass Trinity, Chapter 11: Bonds of Fate

 "Wrong," Sasuke said.
 "I'm the real one."

 Sasuke gripped a kunai in his hand and lifted it for Saizō to see.
-"Ah, you were my friend, the best I ever had."
+"It's true.
+You were my friend, the best I ever had."
 He blinked to keep any treacherous tears at bay.
 "But you threw it all away, you stupid son of a bitch.
 I wanna know why."

 Saizō heaved, and it took Sasuke a moment to realize he was laughing.
-"Poor Sarutobi.
+"Poor S-Sarutobi.
 Still so slow.
-You'll never understand why because you don't have what it takes to appreciate true power.
-I had the world at my feet, and only you stood in my way.
-It's that simple."
+You'll never...
+Never understand why because you don't have what it takes to appreciate true power.
+I had the world at my f-feet, and you...
+You were in my way.
+It's that s-simple."

-"I see," Sasuke said.
-Without hesitation, he jammed the kunai into Saizō's heart, his expression hard.
+Sasuke jammed the kunai through Saizō's heart, the heart of a man he did not recognize anymore.
 "I'll never be in your way again."

 Saizō choked on his own blood, and Sasuke held his gaze as he faded, so full of anger and hatred.
-It was over in a matter of seconds.
+It was over in a matter of moments.
 Saizō's eyes rolled back in his head as his corpse slumped in Sasuke's grasp.
 Ripping the kunai out, he let Saizō fall to the ground.
-Exhaustion and blood loss got the better of Sasuke, and he fell to his knees next to Saizō's body.
+Exhaustion and blood loss got the better of Sasuke, and he fell to his knees.
+Saizō's face, relaxed in death, lost the edge of mad hatred and anger, and there, just there, Sasuke could see the face of the man he'd loved and trusted.

-Hashirama grunted with the effort of propelling more chakra toward the demon gates, anything to reinforce them against this monster, but the Kyuubi's attack obliterated the first and second gates.
-Madara pulled Mito toward him and shoved her to the ground, covering her body with his as Hashirama's ultimate defense crumbled before them.
+Hashirama's hands burned as he channeled more and more chakra to support the demon gates, anything to reinforce them against this monster, but the Kyuubi's attack obliterated the first and second gates effortlessly.
+Madara pulled Mito toward him and shoved her to the ground, shielding her body with his, as Hashirama's ultimate defense crumbled before them.
 The third gate fell, then the fourth.
 All in the blink of an eye.

 "Madara," she said, barely a whisper.